-If you go to Lake Tahoe in the fall, you can do almost all the fun things that you can do in the summer, but far fewer people will be there, jamming up parking lots, or filling every table at local restaurants.
+If you go to Lake Tahoe in the fall, you can do almost all the fun things that you can do in the summer.
+Far fewer people will be there jamming up parking lots or filling every table at local restaurants.

-And if you love outdoor activities, you will especially enjoy the less crowded mountain biking trails, and you'll have smoother waters for stand up paddleboarding in the lake.
+And if you love outdoor activities, you will especially enjoy the less crowded mountain biking trails.
+You'll also have smoother waters for stand up paddleboarding in the lake.

-In fact, autumn is the time of year that some people call the "secret season" because many people don't seem to recognize that this is a great time to visit.
+You could call autumn the "secret season" because many people don't recognize that it's a great time to visit.

 Lake Tahoe Weather in the Fall

 Daytime highs are in the mid-70s in September and in the low 50s by November.
-Lows will hover at or below freezing.
-The water temperature stays tolerable until mid-October, but that’s something you should check before you plan a day of water play.
+Lows hover around freezing.
+The water temperature stays tolerable until mid-October, but check before you plan a day of water play.

-You can expect clear skies more than half the time in September and October.
-By November, half of the days may be cloudy.
+You can expect clear skies more than half the time in September and October with more cloudy days in November.
 Humidity is low year-round, and it's typically not windy either.

-Precipitation is somewhat unlikely in September, but it increases toward the end of the season with an average of 2.4 inches of snow and 1.8 inches of rain in October and 15 inches of snow and 3.7 inches of rain in November.
+Precipitation is rare in September, but its likelihood increases toward the end of the season.
 You can see the yearly trends in the Lake Tahoe climate guide.

-By Thanksgiving, you can pretty much count on snow at the ski resorts, even if most of it is made by a machine.
+By Thanksgiving, you can count on snow at the ski resorts, even if a machine makes most of it.
 After November 1, California state law requires you to carry tire chains when you enter a chain control area, even if it isn't snowing at the moment.
-But the first natural snowfall at Lake Tahoe can happen as early as September, and you will also need them if snow comes early.
-You can find out all about the rules and how to avoid getting a ticket in the California snow chain guide.
+The first natural snowfall at Lake Tahoe can happen as early as September, and you will also need them if the snow comes early.
+Find the rules and learn how to avoid getting a ticket in the California snow chain guide.

 What to Pack

-Start your packing list by using the averages above, but keep an eye on the short-range forecast and change your wardrobe as needed.
+Start your packing list by using the averages, but keep an eye on the short-range forecast and change your wardrobe as needed.
 Note that it gets cold fast in the evenings — and it will feel colder if you're out in a boat than if you're on dry land.

 Things to Do in the Fall

-In the fall, you can do pretty much everything there is to do at Lake Tahoe any time of year, but there are a few seasonal sights that can make an autumn visit something special.
+In the fall, you can do pretty much everything there is to do at Lake Tahoe any time of year.
+A few seasonal sights and events make an autumn visit something special.

-Fall Foliage: When you think of the fall, you probably conjure up images of red, orange, and golden leaves, falling lazily to the ground.
-At Lake Tahoe, the color scheme is different, with evergreen trees forming a verdant backdrop for groves of aspen trees whose leaves light up in golden tones.
+Fall Foliage: At Lake Tahoe, evergreen trees form a backdrop for golden-toned aspen leaves.
 You can see them while driving on Highway 267 toward Truckee or Highway 88 south of the lake.
 Even better, get out of your vehicle and take a hike on the trails at Page Meadows near Tahoe City or Spooner Lake off Highway 28—or any of these ten places to see fall foliage at Lake Tahoe.

-Salmon Run: As the water cools off, kokanee salmon go south, but not far.
-They swim from the lake to spawn in Taylor Creek.
-From the Taylor Creek Salmon Run Visitor Center near Camp Richardson, you can walk along a trail to see the crimson-hued fish crowding the creek from bank to bank while making their way upstream.
-You can also stop to get underwater views through windows placed below water level.
-To see this spectacle, go at the beginning or middle of October.
+Salmon Run: At the beginning or middle of October, as the water cools off, kokanee salmon swim out of the lake to spawn.
+Go to the Taylor Creek Salmon Run Visitor Center near Camp Richardson and walk along the creek to see the crimson-hued fish crowding the stream from bank to bank.
+You can also see them through windows placed below water level.

 Apple Hill Side Trip: If you're going to Lake Tahoe from the Bay Area or Sacramento in the fall, get off the Interstate and take U.S. Highway 50 instead for a side trip to Apple Hill.
-Not only will you find apple orchards, apple stands, and places where you can pick them yourself, but autumn is also the season for Concord grapes, lavender flowers and pumpkin patches.
+You will find apple orchards, apple stands, and places where you can pick them yourself.
+Autumn is also the season for Concord grapes, lavender flowers, and pumpkin patches.

 Fall Events at Lake Tahoe